Skip to main content

 Coordinating services

-Each Aiven for ClickHouse node runs ClickHouse, ZooKeeper, and Astacus.
+Each Aiven for ClickHouse node runs ClickHouse and ZooKeeper.

 ZooKeeper

-ZooKeeper is responsible for the cross-nodes coordination and synchronization of the following replication processes:
+ZooKeeper handles cross-node coordination and synchronization for these replication processes:

 • Replication of database changes across the cluster: CREATE, UPDATE, or ALTER TABLE (by ClickHouse's Replicated database engine)